 Succession planning, judging from its name, is the passing of ownership, management and control within a business.
 It refers to you taking a leave from the management but not necessarily quitting the ownership of the business completely.
 When making your arrangements, it is wise to contact a lawyer to make sure your plans are clear.

-As NSW Business Chambers point out, there are three avenues to a business succession:
+As NSW Business Chambers points out, there are three avenues to a business succession:

 - Ownership succession – the focus is on who will own the business, along with discussing details of when and how it will happen.
 It allows the business to smoothly adjust to future transitions, in other words it ‘grooms’ the business so you can get the most desirable price possible when and if you plan to sell.